 This is a page hosting resources used in the Phylogenetics in Evolution and Ecology practical course taught by Faysal Bibi at the Museum für Naturkunde, Berlin.

-Course is registered through the Institute of Biochemistry and Biology and the Institute of Earth and Environmental Sciences, University of Potsdam (2017-2019).
+Course is registered through the Institute of Biochemistry and Biology, University of Potsdam (since 2017).
 Letters/certificates of attendance can also be provided.

 Programs used: TNT, Mesquite, Figtree

-Anolis.tnt Extant anolis lizard DNA characters.
-[Source: Beast example file]
+Anolis.tnt Extant anolis lizard DNA [Source: BEAST example file]

 TNT command line instructions (all platforms)

-Day 2 – Molecular data.
+Day 3 – Molecular data.
 Model testing.
 Maximum likelihood.
-Bayesian analyses (FB)
+Bayesian analyses

 Programs used: jModelTest, Mesquite, PhyML (online), BEAST, Tracer, Figtree